Contact a lawyer now

 Child visitation is a right given to the non-custodial parent to stay in touch with the child.
 The local state court handles this as a part of the divorce process.
 The child visitation right lets the child meet the non-custodial parent for a scheduled period.

 The court encourages frequent visitation if the non-custodial parent lives in the same locality.
-It helps both parents serve the best interest of their children.
+It helps both parents serve the best interests of their children.
 According to many state laws, the parents have to draft a parenting agreement to work on the visitation plan.

-What Are The Different Visitation Orders?
+What Are the Different Visitation Orders?

-While deciding the custody, the court expects to encourage the parents to work together to fix a visitation schedule.
+While deciding custody, the court expects to encourage the parents to work together to fix a visitation schedule.
 It’s a plan that tells how the child will share time with both parents.

 There are different types of visitation orders.
 It states how the non-custodial parent will get visitation rights.
 Each type of visitation order differs depending on the parent’s situation and the child’s best interest.